 First of all, diversify who you get your supplies from.
 Only utilizing one supplier is like putting all your eggs in one basket.
 If it fails, you're done for.
 I remember talking to a client a while back who manufactured cabinets.
 One of the two plants that manufactured the specific glue needed to hold the cabinets together had burned down in a fire.
 Now, estimated wait times for the glue tripled.
 Before this occurred, the owner had no idea that the one company he ordered his glue from had only two factories.
 Unfortunately, we usually don't start paying attention to our supply chain until there's a problem, and then it's often too late.

-Another way to hedge against supply chain disruptions is by increasing your inventory.
+Another way to hedge against supply-chain disruptions is by increasing your inventory.
 This is easier said than done if you don't have the cash flow, but there are ways you can improve your cash flow situation.
 If your business has accounts receivable (A/R) and inventory, I suggest checking out an asset-based line (ABL).
-ABL's allow you to borrow up to 80% of your A/R and 50% of inventory @ 4%-12%, depending on the company's size.
+ABL's allow you to borrow up to 80 percent of your A/R and 50 percent of inventory at 4 to 12 percent, depending on the company's size.

 Finally, you could consider purchase order financing.
-PO financing is beneficial when a business has the opportunity to fulfill robust orders for a product that they may not have the cash flow to support.
-Whatever the reason may be, maybe they have been historically smaller and landed a big deal with a major US or worldwide supplier, it's difficult to have to turn down orders due to lack of cash flow.
+PO financing is beneficial when a business has the opportunity to fulfill robust orders for a product that it may not have the cash flow to support.
+Whatever the reason may be--maybe it has been historically smaller and landed a big deal with a major U.S. or worldwide supplier--it's difficult to have to turn down orders because of lack of cash flow.
 PO financing could be the perfect tool to bridge the gap and get the magnitude of product required to fulfill those large orders.